 1. Learning Korean (or any language) is not a race

 So often as language students we erroneously get caught up on the time we have been learning a particular language.
-You might be watching Korean TV one day only to see a young foreigner busting out Korean like he is Sam Hammington but then under his name badge it says he has only been in Korea for 6 months – “How is this possible?”; “He must have learnt Korean before coming”; or you meet someone who is only in level 2 at your Korean language school while you are in level 4 but somehow they have better comprehension and speaking skills than you did?
+You might be watching Korean TV one day only to see a young foreigner busting out Korean like he is Sam Hammington but then under his name badge it says he has only been in Korea for 6 months.
+“How is this possible?”
+“He must have learnt Korean before coming,” or you meet someone who is only in level 2 at your Korean language school while you are in level 4 but somehow they have better comprehension and speaking skills than you did?
 Viewing your language progress in a sense of time is destructive to your learning process.
 I have always found it weird that there are those who put so much concern into their language test scores and level progression at schools like Yonsei.

 What is great about language learning is that it is unique – there is no pass or fail, or deadlines to meet.
 The end result someday for everybody is the same – the ability to speak the language.
-It’s true some will pick it up quicker but by giving yourself a time frame to learn a language is to place unfair expectations on yourself – which if you fail to meet will only deter your enthusiasm to continue learning the language or worse lead you to question your ability to learn a language at a “mature” age.
-You won’t learn Korean in a year, 2 years or even 3 years.
+It’s true some will pick it up quicker but by giving yourself a time frame to learn a language is to place unfair expectations on yourself – which if you fail to meet will only deter your enthusiasm to continue learning the language, or worse lead you to question your ability to learn a language at a “mature” age at all.
+You won’t learn Korean in a year, 2 years, or even 3 years.
 I am going on nearly 5 years now and there is a lot I still have yet to learn.
 I make pronunciation and grammar mistakes regularly and there is probably 60% of the vocabulary that I still have yet to learn.
 Learn at your own pace without the restrictions of time frames and tests.

 2. Don’t compare yourself to other Korean language learners